-Some terms in the Directive still need to be clarified, and the parties will ensure that this is done soon in order to start on the implementation negotiations.
+Some terms in the Directive still need to be clarified, and the parties to the collective agreement will ensure that this is done soon in order to start on the implementation negotiations.

-The parties will start implementation negotiations of the above.
+The parties to the collective agreement will make the implementation of the above-mentioned a subject of discussion.